calh/authenticator/README.md

 immediately after switching to the app.
 (It takes a few seconds for Pebble JS to start up)

 Since this watch face app is meant to be switched to, then switch back to your main watch face, the time zone should always be correct.
-(Re-reading the phone time zone every hour isn't necessary)
+(Re-reading the phone time zone every hour shouldn't be necessary)

 Compile and Installation
 ------------------------

+If you haven't already, install and setup Pebble SDK 2.0: https://developer.getpebble.com/2/getting-started/

 To configure the application you need to create a configuration.txt file.